kaganatalay/p5.particle/README.md

 Follow the documentation carefully and you won't run into any major problems.
 If something unexpected happens, it's likely because of missing or wrong JSON values.
 Double-check the required fields, especially when enabling optional features like gravity or noise.

-If you still hit issues, feel free to tweak the code — it's simple on purpose and easy to modify.
+If you still hit issues, feel free to tweak the code, it's simple on purpose and easy to modify.
 There’s no fancy error handling inside; it's built to stay lightweight and flexible for quick projects.

 <br>